ginsstaahh/sparkify_data_pipeline/README.md

 Otherwise, python can be installed for ubuntu or debian linux using the command: sudo apt-get install python

-Airflow can also be installed locally: https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html
+Airflow can also be installed locally using pip: https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html